drostron/slamdata-docs/source/developers-guide.rst

 see the `SlamData Users Guide <users-guide.html>`__  (not implemented yet)

-.. attention:: SlamData Advanced Features
+.. note:: SlamData Advanced Features

   Throughout this guide there are references to functionality available only in SlamData Advanced Edition.
 Sections that apply only to SlamData